gasvaktin/gasvaktin/README.md

 ## Origination of data

 Data over petrol stations and locations is currently just static.
 Price data from the oil companies is fetched regularly.
-See [here](https://gist.github.com/gasvaktin) for more details on when prices were last checked.

 If you're interested in price trends over time, it can be extracted from git history via the following: